 Instructions

-- Gently heat 1 cup of milk to take the chill off, if it's straight out of the fridge.
+- Get milk to temperature.
+Gently heat 1 cup of milk to take the chill off, if it's straight out of the fridge.
 You can heat it in 30-second intervals in the microwave, or on the stovetop in a separate pan.
 Alternatively, you can allow the milk to come to room temperature before preparing the rest of the ingredients.

-- In a heavy-bottom saucepan over medium-low heat, melt 3 tablespoon of unsalted butter.
+- Melt butter.
+In a heavy-bottom saucepan over medium-low heat, melt 3 tbsp of unsalted butter.

-- Once the butter is melted, whisk in 3 tablespoon of all-purpose flour.
+- Add flour.
+Once the butter is melted, whisk in 3 tbsp of all-purpose flour.

-- Stir the mixture for 2-3 minutes over medium-low heat to help cook out the flavor of the flour.
+- Make the roux.
+Stir the mixture for 2-3 minutes over medium-low heat to help cook out the flavor of the flour.
 This step is also known as making a roux.
 Keep an eye on the mix as it can brown or burn quickly.

-- Add the 4 cloves of minced garlic and cook for 1-2 minutes.
+- Add garlic.
+Add the 4 cloves of minced garlic and cook for 1-2 minutes.

-- Slowly pour the milk into the roux, and whisk constantly as you add the milk.
+- Whisk in milk.
+Slowly pour the milk into the roux, and whisk constantly as you add the milk.

-- Once all the milk has been incorporated, add in the parmesan cheese.
+- Fold in cheese.
+Once all the milk has been incorporated, add in the parmesan cheese.
 Allow the mixture to cook over medium heat at a low simmer for about 5 minutes until the cheese has melted and the sauce has thickened.

-- Give the sauce a taste, and season with salt and pepper.
+- Taste and season.
+Give the sauce a taste, and season with salt and pepper.
 If your sauce is too thick, you can add more milk.
 If it's too thin, you can let it simmer longer to thicken up.

-- Use the sauce in the recipe of your choice.
+- Use or store.
+Use the sauce in the recipe of your choice.
 Store any leftover sauce in an airtight container in the fridge for up to one week, or freeze for longer storage.

 Nutrition Information